-We vowed to do a full DITY, ok fine PPM, the next time.
+We vowed to do a full DITY move, ok fine PPM (Personally Procured Move), the next time.
 It went so well we have never looked back.
 Here are our tips to maximize preparation time and minimize move time.

 Dedicate a space in your house where you can put all the packed up boxes.
 A garage is an excellent option if you have one!
 Pack up one room at a time starting with the least used room and work backward towards the kitchen, which will probably get packed in the final days before the move.
 It’s also a good opportunity to donate any items you haven’t used for an extended period.
 Military families don’t spring clean; we PCS clean!
-Label the boxes with the items inside and drop off location at the new house. (i.e. “Christmas Decor- Storage Room” or “Books and Awards-Office”) Stack your boxes in your dedicated space as you go.
+Label the boxes with the items inside and their destination at the new house. (i.e. “Christmas Decor- Storage Room” or “Books and Awards-Office”) Stack your boxes in your dedicated space as you go.

 You have a few options here and can decide what works best for your situation.
 Some families choose to use a service like U-Pack and have their HHG shipped for them.
 This is a great option!
 If you want to haul the load yourself, Penske and U-Haul offer military discounts.
 We suggest renting a dolly and some moving blankets with your truck.
-Your larger furniture items are better off covered, and the dolly is a life saver.
+Your larger furniture items are better off covered, and the dolly is a life saver on moving day.
 You can also elect to tow your car behind the truck.
-The inside of the car being pulled doubles as storage and can be packed with last-minute boxes, suitcases or even houseplants.
+The inside of the car being towed doubles as storage and can be packed with last-minute boxes, suitcases or even houseplants.
 The DoD typically only covers mileage reimbursement for one vehicle during CONUS moves, and no shipping fees for extra vehicles, so you will have to decide as a family who is driving cars or moving truck to the next location.

 The truck is loaded, the house is cleaned, and all things not in the truck are packed into the car being towed, or a secondary vehicle.
-If you are as OCD as we are, you have mapped out your route to be a door to door PCS!
+If you are as OCD as we are, you have mapped out your route to be a door to door military move!

-Things to consider when traveling include: the speed governor on many moving trucks doesn’t allow the truck to travel much over 60mph, so it’ll be a nice steady drive.
-Traveling with kids can be a challenge so make sure to find the local Chick Fil A’s with indoor playgrounds or download the app Play Across America.
+Things to consider when traveling include: the speed governor on many moving trucks doesn’t allow the truck to travel much over 60 mph, so it’ll be a nice steady drive.
+Traveling with kids can be a challenge so make sure to find the fast food restaurants with indoor playgrounds.
 Stop at parks along the way for some much needed time outside of the car.
 If it’s an option along your route, hotels on military bases add extra security which is a consideration since your entire life is in the moving truck.
 Many hotel chains offer military discounts and pets stay for free at La Quinta.
 Don’t forget that kids eat free at many places.
 Sure, you get a daily per diem, but free meals are a great way to save money on food!

 Unload and Relax!

 All branches, except the Navy, are encouraged to use the Government Travel Card for PCS expenses.
 We recommend still filing away the receipts for proof of purchase or in case of any discrepancies with finance or transportation.
-If you have a Service member like mine, an AAR will be in order to see how we can do better and maximize our money next time.
+If you have a service member like mine, an After Action Report (AAR) will be in order to see how we can do better and maximize our money next time.

 Once you get the reimbursement for the move and per diem, do something fun as a family as a reward.
-Moving is hard work, and you deserve to celebrate your accomplishment.
-Put some in savings or maybe replace the one item that you broke along the way.
+Military moving is hard work, and you deserve to celebrate your accomplishment.
+Put some money in savings or maybe replace the one item that you broke along the way.
 The sky is the limit with your extra cash!

 Moving your entire home by yourself is not easy, but you CAN do it.
-If you love to control every aspect of everything, like me, you might even enjoy the process!
+If you love to control every aspect of everything, you might even enjoy the process!